 Welcome to our lab page!
 We have a number of cool studies on the go: exciting projects looking at various aspects of behavioural and population ecology, evolutionary ecology, community ecology, and conservation and management.
-We maintain a major research program on the population dynamics of woodland caribou of the Saskatchewan Boreal Shield, including habitat responses to disturbance (especially fire) and the movements of caribou predators (wolves and black bears).
+My students and I maintain an expanding research program on the population dynamics of woodland caribou, moose, and their predators (wolves, black bears) in northern Saskatchewan, including multi-species responses to landscape disturbance and people.
 We also have several projects associated with the outdoor laboratory of Sable Island, Nova Scotia (ongoing since 2007).
-Most recently, we have initiated a new research program on the management and ecology of the feral horses of the Alberta foothills.
-Recently complete projects include those on white-tailed deer in Manitoba and effects of density and hunting on moose of Gros Morne National Park in Newfoundland.
+Building on what we have learned about feral horse population ecology on Sable Island, we recently initiated a new program on the management and ecology of the feral horses of the Alberta foothills.
+Research programs that we are currently building toward includes launching new projects on elk movements and landscape genetics in southern Saskatchewan; and work on barren-ground caribou in the Arctic.
+Recently completed projects include those on white-tailed deer and elk in Manitoba and effects of density and hunting on moose of Gros Morne National Park in Newfoundland.
+Click on our collaborators page to meet all of the people that help make our projects possible.
 Click on the teaching link if you are interested in the courses that I instruct each year in the Department of Biology.
 Feel free to contact us to discuss potential opportunities for work or if you have any questions.
 Follow some of our projects by clicking the research menu, or by going straight to our lab Facebook pages and Twitter feed (links below).